-The Hague Approach began as a set of six unique principles aimed at guiding the international community to perform more effectively in sustainable peacebuilding.
-The six principles focus on 1) Conflict Prevention; 2) Fostering a Rule of Law Culture; 3) A Network Response; 4) The Role of the Private Sector; 5) Strategic Communication; and 6) Responsibility to Learn.
-Using The
+In 2013, the Institute published The Hague Approach, a handbook outlining six unique principles aimed at guiding the international community to perform more effectively in sustainable peacebuilding.
+The six principles ‒ 1) Conflict Prevention; 2) Fostering a Rule of Law Culture; 3) A Network Response; 4) The Role of the Private Sector; 5) Strategic Communication; and 6) Responsibility to Learn

 Dr. Abi Williams, President of The Hague Institute for Global Justice

-About the Institute: The Hague Institute for Global Justice is an independent, nonpartisan organization established to conduct interdisciplinary policy-relevant research, develop practitioner tools, and convene experts, practitioners and policymakers to facilitate knowledge sharing.
-Through this work the Institute aims to contribute to, and further strengthen, the global framework for preventing and resolving conflict and promoting international peace.
+Using The Hague Approach to inform its work in peacebuilding, The Hague Institute for Global Justice has continued to conduct interdisciplinary policy-relevant research, develop practitioner tools, and convene experts and policymakers to facilitate knowledge sharing.
+We view contemporary global challenges through three analytical perspectives – conflict prevention, rule of law and global governance.
+Through this work the Institute aims to further strengthen the global framework for preventing and resolving conflict and promote international peace.